bitcoin/bitcoin/doc/psbt.md

 ## PSBT in general

-PSBT is an interchange format for NdovuCoin transactions that are not fully signed yet, together with relevant metadata to help entities work towards signing it.
+PSBT is an interchange format for Bitcoin transactions that are not fully signed yet, together with relevant metadata to help entities work towards signing it.
 It is intended to simplify workflows where multiple parties need to cooperate to produce a transaction.
 Examples include hardware wallets, multisig setups, and